xarem/AliceBundle/README.md

 # config/packages/dev/hautelook_alice.yaml

 hautelook_alice:
     fixtures_path: 'fixtures' # Path to which to look for fixtures relative to the project directory or the bundle path.
+May be a string or an array of strings.
     root_dirs:
         - '%kernel.root_dir%'
         - '%kernel.project_dir%'